xcomfan/my_notes/index.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
-title: Contents
----

 [comment]: <> (TODO: Fix metadata around the site and see if you can update the styling to have a breadcrumb at the top.)
 [comment]: <> (TODO: Move Javascript to programming languages catagory that fans out when you write your python reference)